 Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of application logins using the Security Assertion Markup Language (SAML) 2.0 or OpenID Connect (OIDC) authentication standards.
 Duo Single Sign-On acts as an OpenID provider (OP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication before permitting access to your service provider application.

-Duo Single Sign-On is available in Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
+Duo Single Sign-On is available in Duo Premier, Duo Advantage, and Duo Essentials plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that users of one application complete two-factor authentication at every login, but only once every seven days when accessing a different application.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Duo Single Sign-On can also act as an OAuth 2.0 authorization server supporting the client credentials grant type allowing secure machine-to-machine interactions by generating an access token with scoped permissions for one machine which can be sent and then validated by another machine.

 Once you have your SSO authentication source working, continue to the next step of creating the relying party (RP) application in Duo.